fsprojects/Paket/docs/content/bootstrapper.md

 * `--run`: Once downloaded run `paket.exe`.
 All arguments following this one are ignored and passed directly to `paket.exe`.

+* `--config-file=<config-file-path>`: Forces the bootstrapper to use another config file instead of the default `paket.bootstrapper.exe.config` file.

 * `--help`: Show help detailing all possible options.

 ### In application settings